gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------
-I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for the past 3 months.
+I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for a few months before joining Amazon as an applied scientist in the Alexa team.
 Previously, I co-founded an artificial intelligence for scientific discovery company working out of Cambridge University's (JBS) startup accelerator.

 Work Experience
 ------